Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity

 \subsection{Bertrand Duopoly with Private Costs}

 We now consider how two firms compete in prices when the cost of the rival firm is unknown.

 There are two firms that produce a homogeneous good.
 Each firm $i=1,2$ chooses a price $p_i$.
 Choices are made simultaneously.
 The consumers only buy from the firm that offers a lower price.
-So the quantity that firm $i$ sells is given by
+In particular, the quantity that firm $i$ sells is given by

 where $Q(p)$ is the demand function.
 For clarity of exposition we assume that the demand function is given by